Frequently asked questions

 Taking part is completely voluntary.
 We hope you will take part as this will give us the best possible picture of people’s experiences of their GP practice and other local NHS services.

-Please be ready to provide your access code, which you can find in the middle of the letter.
+Please be ready to provide your survey code, which you can find in the middle of the letter or at the bottom of a text message.

 Why have I received another questionnaire that asks similar questions?